SwaroopVennapusa/CartPole_LQR/README.md

 # CartPole_LQR

-THis repo is the implementation of LQR Control for https://github.com/linZHank/invpend_experiment
+This repo is the implementation of LQR Control for https://github.com/linZHank/invpend_experiment

 ### Instructions